fixme-lausanne/totem/README.md

-totem
+Totem
 =====

-Let's show some tweets on a tree in the hackerspace
+Let's show messages in the Hackerspace!

 Installation
 ------------